MarkStreek/QuintorCatalogBackEnd/README.md

 - [React Project](#react-project)

 ## Getting Started

+**!
+It is very adviced to read the full insight of the project before starting the application !**

 To start the application, clone the repo and navigate to the cloned folder.
 Type the following command in the terminal: